 “Never give up on a dream just because of the time it will take to accomplish it.
 The time will pass anyway.” ~ Earl Nightingale

 I love the sculpture pictured above and I can’t stop staring at it and if you’re like me, you can’t stop staring at it either.
 Some people would look at this and say it’s pretty cool and then move on.
 Others would ponder this work for hours.
 This is a powerful sculpture with real emotion.
 You can feel it and almost hear the subject grunting from the weight of the hand and see the strain on his brow.
 Even his cheek is kind of squished against his nose.
 Awesome!

 Every project needs creative, determined and passionate people who will take you past ordinary and into the realm of extraordinary.
 Give those creative people room to run and let them go crazy with their ideas.
 Apply this to your business and remember that you should never market your business in an ordinary way and the ‘creatives’ know this.

 “We learned quickly that the most important predictor of success is determination.
-At first we thought intelligence.
+At first, we thought intelligence.
 Everyone likes to believe that’s what makes startups succeed.
-It makes a better story that a company ‘won’ because its founders were so smart.
+It makes a better story than a company ‘won’ because its founders were so smart.
 The PR people and reporters who spread such stories will probably believe the story themselves.
 But while it certainly helps to be smart, it’s not the deciding factor.
 There are plenty of people as smart as Bill Gates who achieve nothing.” ~ Paul Graham Business Investor